 Why is a team with a significantly lower winning percentage ranked above me?

 The ITA Collegiate Tennis Rankings sponsored by Tennis-Point algorithm provides a picture of the quality of your best wins, averaged against your losses.
 Two teams can arrive at a very similar place by two very different methods.
 One can avoid picking up many losses, with a lot of average quality wins, while the other can pick up a lot of losses, but have enough very high quality wins to balance it out.

-Player “X” has a WTN/ITF/ATP/WTA ranking or rating that would place them among the top 20 collegiate players within their division and gender, yet they are not currently ranked in the ITA rankings.
+Player “X” has a WTN/ITF/ATP/WTA ranking or rating that would place them among the top 20 collegiate players within their division and gender, yet they are ranked lowly or not currently ranked at all within the ITA rankings.
 Why?